100 Million Campaign Privacy Notice

 Who are we?

 We are the 100 Million campaign, and when it comes to your data we are officially called the ‘Data Controller’.
-The campaign is housed by the Kailash Satyarthi Children’s Foundation of America (KSCF-US), which is a registered non-profit organisation based in the United States.
 We operate worldwide, with offices and team members in India, the United States, and the United Kingdom.
+In the United Kingdom and the United States the campaign is housed by the Kailash Satyarthi Children’s Foundation of America (KSCF-US), which is a registered non-profit organisation in the United States, and in the UK with registration number BR019642.

 In the United States, our registered address is: